GeorgiCodes/conways_game_of_life/README.md

 A one cell boundary is added to ensure that rule 4 (any dead cell with 3 alive neighbours becomes alive) will be properly calculated.

-At each step, only the cells which have changed since the laste step are repainted onto the canvas.
+At each step, only the cells which have changed since the last step are repainted onto the canvas.

 # How to run
 This version of Conway's Game of Life requires the following flags to be set in `chrome:\\flags`: